Columbus Crew: Stadium

 Historic Crew Stadium, the Crew's home from 1999 to 2021, is MLS' first soccer-specific stadium.

-Lower.com Field, the current home of the Crew.
+ScottsMiracle-Gro Field, the current home of the Crew.

 On May 15, 1999, the Crew opened Columbus Crew Stadium, the first soccer-specific stadium in Major League Soccer, as the Crew beat the New England Revolution 2–0 before a sold-out crowd of 24,741.
-It has been the model stadium for the rest of the league, and one of the stadiums used by the United States national team in World Cup qualifying.
+It had been the model stadium for the rest of the league, and one of the stadiums used by the United States national team in World Cup qualifying.
 In 2015, the naming rights for the stadium were purchased by Madrid-based insurance company Mapfre.

 Previously, the Columbus Crew played their home games at the 102,000-capacity Ohio Stadium on the campus of the Ohio State University, home of the Ohio State Buckeyes college football team.
 They ended with a 33–20 record while playing there.

 The team has also played U.S. Open Cup games at two other stadiums: two games in 2005 and 2016 at the Jesse Owens Memorial Stadium, also owned by the Ohio State University and home of the OSU soccer teams; and one in 2014 at the FirstEnergy Stadium–Cub Cadet Field on the campus of the University of Akron in Akron, Ohio.